The New Agenda: Patient-Centered Strategies for the Exam Room

 At the heart of the patient experience is good provider communication.
 From patient satisfaction to physician happiness—as well as actual health outcomes—how clinicians communicate with patients in the exam room can impact every critical aspect of our healthcare system.

-The program curriculum is based on Kaiser Permanente’s Four Habits model, co-authored by Dr. Frankel, which emphasizes “actions in encounters” such as making a strong personal connection at the beginning of a patient visit, eliciting the patient’s top concerns through agenda setting, demonstrating empathy during a brief encounter, patient education and motivation, and summarizing the visit.
+The program curriculum was based on Kaiser Permanente’s Four Habits model, co-authored by Dr. Frankel, which emphasizes “actions in encounters” such as making a strong personal connection at the beginning of a patient visit, eliciting the patient’s top concerns through agenda setting, demonstrating empathy during a brief encounter, patient education and motivation, and summarizing the visit.
 The curriculum is supplemented with techniques that allow clinicians to experience “Shared Presence,” when physicians and patients enter into a deep sense of trust and respect that facilitates healing.

 |Chinese Community Health Services||San Francisco|